mrfdev/1MB/Resources/mcMMO/Axes.md

 ## Axes Ability Bonus 5

 ```
-Deal {0} Bonus DMG to unarmored foes
+Deal x Bonus DMG to unarmored foes
 ```

 ## Axes Ability Lower

 ```
-&7You lower your Axe.
+You lower your Axe.
 ```

 ## Axes Ability Ready

 ```
-&3You &6ready&3 your Axe.
+You ready your Axe.
 ```

 ## Axes Ability Ready Extra

 ```
-&3You &6ready&3 your Axe. &7({0} is on cooldown for {1}s)
+You ready your Axe. (x is on cooldown for xs)
 ```

 ## Axes Combat CritStruck

 ```
-&4You were CRITICALLY hit!
+You were CRITICALLY hit!
 ```

 ## Axes Combat CriticalHit